grafana/grafana/docs/sources/alerting/migrating-alerts/migrating-legacy-alerts.md

 3. `NoData` and `Error` settings are migrated as is to the corresponding settings in Grafana Alerting, except in two situations:

    3.1.
-Since there is no `Keep Last State` option for `No Data` in Grafana Alerting, this option becomes `NoData`.
-Option `Keep Last State` for `Error` is migrated to a new option `Error`.
+As there is no `Keep Last State` option for `No Data` in Grafana Alerting, this option becomes `NoData`.
+The `Keep Last State` option for `Error` is migrated to a new option `Error`.
 To match the behavior of the `Keep Last State`, in both cases, during the migration Grafana automatically creates a silence for each alert rule with a duration of 1 year.

    3.2.
 Due to lack of validation, legacy alert rules imported via JSON or provisioned along with dashboards can contain arbitrary values for `NoData` and [`Error`](/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md#configure-no-data-and-error-handling).
 In this situation, Grafana will use the default setting: `NoData` for No data, and `Error` for Error.